Daphne Fielding

-The Hon.
 Daphne Winifred Louise Fielding (née Vivian, formerly Thynne; 11 July 1904 - 5 December 1997) was a British author.

 Early life

 Daphne Vivian was born on 11 July 1904 in Westminster, London, the elder child of George Vivian, 4th Baron Vivian, and Barbara Cicely (née Fanning).
 Her younger brother was Anthony Vivian, 5th Baron Vivian.
 Her parents separated when she was four years old and her father raised the children at Glynn, Cornwall, where the family were known as the 'mad Vivians'.
 He remarried in 1911 to Nancy Lycett Green (a daughter of Sir Edward Green, 2nd Baronet), with whom he had two more children.